-As with any type of insurance, car insurance policies come with limits—the maximum amount an insurer can pay for third-party accident losses and damages.
-In many states, an auto policy will have either a combined single limit (CSL) or split limit liability.
+As with any insurance, car insurance policies come with limits—the maximum amount an insurer can pay for third-party accident losses and damages.
+In many states, an auto insurance policy will have a combined single limit (CSL) or split limit liability.
 Read on to understand what these limits mean for automobile insurance.

 Split Limit Liability Insurance